 I also noticed the Crop/Rotate plugin not working correctly (or actually: not displaying the image and crop region correctly) whenever the thumbnail view does not show.
 I don't have any hard evidence, but it seems the two effects are closely linked.
 Other plugins appear to work normally so far but I haven't tried them all yet.

 #3 Updated by stefano_fornari - about 7 years ago

 I confirm the behaviour.
 I too installed from source discarding a old version (but the new installation dir was different from the standard ubuntu dir).
 Crop completely screws up, like in the attached image.
 This can be a major issue.
 I would ask to rise the severity unless you have already a workaround or explanation why it happens only installing from source.

-#4 Updated by sebix - Sebastian almost 7 years ago
+#4 Updated by sebix - Sebastian about 7 years ago

 Reproducable in current master (release-1.0-579-gf1e5fde) just as in 1.0.3.

 Not every image is affected, it appears at about half of them.